ampl/mp/solvers/smpswriter/README.rst

       Optimal solution found, objective = 108390.
       Solution time = 0.011307 s.

-   and the optimal value to the one found by solving the deterministic
+   and compare the optimal value to the one found by solving the deterministic
    equivalent:

    .. code-block:: text